LennaHammer/English/EVP/out/words_adverb.md

 [A2]in a straight line
 - Go straight, then turn left at the traffic light.
 - He was looking straight at me.
-- The library is straight ahead.
+- The library is straight `ahead`.

 ## 196. sure ## adverb
 /ʃʊr/ AGREEMENT